lierc/lierc-api/README.md

 =====

 This is an HTTP API responsible for user authentication, and gating access to the basic `liercd` functions.
-It also provides endpoints to access logs.
+It is also responsible for storing a user's connection configurations.
+It will use these configurations to create connections on liercd.
+The API also provides endpoints to access logs.

 Setup
 =====